-Sometimes, even after our loved ones are gone away from here, there are secrets and skeltons that still live on until we bury them.
-Whitney Houston was America’s princess and one of the world’s most talented female voacalist.
+Sometimes, even after our loved ones are gone away from here, there are secrets and skeletons that still live on until we bury them.
+Whitney Houston was America’s princess and one of the world’s most talented female vocalist.

 “We wanted to be together,” says Crawford, “and that meant just us.”
 Whitney ended the physical part of their relationship, soon after she signed a record deal with Clive Davis at Arista.
 The singer broke the news by giving Crawford a gift of a slate blue Bible one day in 1982.”She said we shouldn’t be physical anymore”, “because it would make our journey even more difficult.”